lzh-mb-mod/RTSCamera/README.md

-# Enhanced Mission RTS Camera
+# RTS Camera

-A mod for Mount&Blade Bannerlord that provides RTS camera and more features.
+(Old name: EnhancedMission, Enhanced Mission RTS Camera) A mod for Mount&Blade Bannerlord that provides RTS camera and more features.

 ## Features